SwiftDocOrg/swift-doc/README.md

 $ npm run watch
 ```

-This will start watching the source files in `Sources/web`  with hot-reload support, auto-generating non-optimized assets in `Assets` whenever a source file is saved.
+This will start watching the source files in `Assets`  with hot-reload support, auto-generating non-optimized assets in `Resources` whenever a source file is saved.

 Once happy with the results, run this command to create production-ready assets: